guo543/Cubes/README.md

 # Cubes
-A world of cubes created with OpenGL and freeglut.
+A world of cubes created in C++ with OpenGL and freeglut.